(855) 575-6376

 Is My Landlord Liable for Asbestos Exposure?

 Today, asbestos is recognized as a known carcinogen that is dangerous for the public in any amount.
 However, this was not the case until around the 1980s, when researchers discovered the link between asbestos and deadly illnesses, including mesothelioma.
+Asbestos exposure is now understood to be a serious health concern that can lead to severe respiratory diseases and debilitating conditions.
 Up until this point, asbestos was widely used as a building and construction material because of its desirable properties.
 Unfortunately, this means that thousands of homes and apartment buildings in New York today still contain asbestos.

 Discovering asbestos in your home can be a frightening experience, especially when it’s in a place you should feel safe – your rental property.
 At The Williams Law Firm, P.C., we understand the deep concerns and health fears you may be grappling with.
 Facing the possibility of asbestos exposure in your rental property is not just a matter of legal liability; it’s about your well-being and peace of mind.
 We have dedicated years to helping families navigate the complexities and emotional toll of asbestos exposure, and we are here to fight for your rights.